XRPLF/xrpl-dev-portal/content/tutorials/quickstart/batch-minting.md

 ## Batch Mint

-This script mints multiple copies of the same NFToken.
+This script mints multiple copies of the same NFT.

 ```javascript
 // *******************************************************